Health Resources

 Diagnosis and Treatment Options

 A minimally invasive option, keyhole surgery, is now available.
 Under anaesthesia, a catheter is inserted through a groin blood vessel to the defect.
 A device attached to a wire is collapsed, inserted into the catheter and advanced to the defect.
 As the device reaches the end of the catheter, it springs open, clamping onto the atrial septum to seal the defect.
-The wire is then detached, and the catheter removed.
+The wire is then detached, and the catheter is removed.
+Endocarditis prophylaxis is recommended for six months following device closure.

 Care Tips